 - Once the vegetables are soft, remove the bay leaves (if you added them).

-- Add soy milk.
+- Add milk (plain unsweetened soy or other).

 - Blend in blender or food processor.
 If you are using a small or mid-sized blender, blend in batches, using caution with the hot liquid.
 In a Vitamix, this will only take one or two batches.